 A large fraction $\sim50\%$ (10/21) of the LIRGs in our sample belong to MACS~J0717.5+3745.
-Seven among the ten LIRGs are formally located within the $r_{200}$ radius, {in projection,} while HLS071760+373709, HLS071805+373805, and HLS071814+374117 are found at larger cluster-centric distances (see Table~\ref{tab:galaxy_properties_general}). {As shown in Fig.~\ref{fig:M0717field} the LIRGs follow the pattern in dark matter defined by the weak lensing analysis by \citet{Jauzac2012}.
-In particular, the three LIRGs at projected cluster-centric distances $>r_{200}$ fall within the filament extending towards South-East from the cluster core.}
+Seven among the ten LIRGs are formally located within the $r_{200}$ radius, {in projection,} while HLS071760+373709, HLS071805+373805, and HLS071814+374117 are found at larger cluster-centric distances (see Table~\ref{tab:galaxy_properties_general}). {As shown in Fig.~\ref{fig:M0717field} the LIRGs follow the pattern in dark matter defined by the weak-lensing analysis by \citet{Jauzac2012}.
+In particular, the three LIRGs at projected cluster-centric distances $>r_{200}$ fall within the filament extending toward the southeast from the cluster core.}

-{We did not find any statistically significance difference concerning the molecular gas content of the MACS~J0717.5+374 LIRGs from the cluster inner regions out to the outskirts, see Fig.~\ref{fig:prop_vs_radius} (left).
-This result suggests that there is no strong evidence of pre-processing of molecular gas in these LIRGs by the large scale dense environment (cluster and filament).
-However, the MACS~J0717.5+374 LIRGs contribute to the observed increase of $\tau_{\rm dep}$, normalized to its MS, with increasing cluster centric distances (Fig.~\ref{fig:prop_vs_radius}, right), which has been discussed in Sect.~\ref{sec:results_prop_vs_radius} and is primarily due to the increase of the normalized SFR towards the cluster core.}
+{We did not find any statistically significance difference concerning the molecular gas content of the MACS~J0717.5+374 LIRGs from the cluster inner regions out to the outskirts; see Fig.~\ref{fig:prop_vs_radius} (left).
+This result suggests that there is no strong evidence of preprocessing of molecular gas in these LIRGs by the large-scale dense environment (cluster and filament).
+However, the MACS~J0717.5+374 LIRGs contribute to the observed increase of $\tau_{\rm dep}$, normalized to its MS, with increasing cluster centric distances (Fig.~\ref{fig:prop_vs_radius}, right), which has been discussed in Sect.~\ref{sec:results_prop_vs_radius} and is primarily due to the increase of the normalized SFR toward the cluster core.}

 {Interestingly, we found four MACS~J0717.5+3745 LIRGs, namely HLS071754+374303, HLS071731+374250, HLS071740+374755, and HLS071814+374117 at the edge of both X-ray and radio extended emissions associated with the cluster \citep[see Fig.~1 of][]{Bonafede2018}.
-HLS071754+374303 is also close to an X-ray infalling group to the South-East of the cluster, along the filament.
+HLS071754+374303 is also close to an X-ray infalling group to the southeast of the cluster, along the filament.
 The four sources have SFR$\gtrsim30~M_\odot$/yr and are therefore among those in our sample with the strongest star formation activity.
-Furthermore, while HLS071740+374755 is located to the North-East of the cluster, the other three LIRGs are all found along the filament direction and also formally above the MS, having ${\rm SFR}\gtrsim 3\,{\rm SFR}_{\rm MS}$.}
+Furthermore, while HLS071740+374755 is located to the northeast of the cluster, the other three LIRGs are all found along the filament direction and also formally above the MS, having ${\rm SFR}\gtrsim 3\,{\rm SFR}_{\rm MS}$.}